provenance-io/provenance/x/marker/spec/12_transfers.md

 ### Transfer Permission

 One permission that can be granted to an address is `transfer`.
+The `transfer` permission is granted to accounts that represent a "Transfer Agent" or "Transfer Authority" for restricted marker tokens.
 An address with `transfer` permission can utilize `MsgTransferRequest` to move restricted funds from one account to another.
 If the marker allows forced transfer, the source account can be any account, otherwise, it must be the admin's own account.

 `MsgSend` and `MsgMultiSend` can also be used by an address with `transfer` permission to move funds out of their own account.

+### Forced Transfers

+A restricted coin marker can be configured to allow forced transfers.
+If allowed, an account with `transfer` permission can use a `MsgTransferRequest` to transfer the restricted coins out of almost any account to another.
+Forced transfer cannot be used to move restricted coins out of module accounts or smart contract accounts, though.

 ### Required Attributes

-Required attributes are something that can be configured for a restricted marker.
-Accounts with the required attributes are allowed to receive those marker's coins regardless of whether the sender has `transfer` authority.
+Required attributes allow a marker Transfer Authority to define a set of account attestations created with the name/attribute modules to certify an account as an approved holder of the token.
+Accounts that possess all of the required attributes are considered authorized by the Transfer Authority to receive the token from normal bank send operations without a specific Transfer Authority approval.
+Required attributes are only supported on restricted markers.

 For example, say account A has some restricted coins of a marker that has required attributes.
 Also say account B has all of those required attributes, and account C does not.
 Account A could use a `MsgSend` to send those restricted coins to account B. However, account B could not send them to account C (unless B also has `transfer` permission).